jaso-public/cs764-sorter/README.md

 This class will generate random records based on various user specifications including the record count, duplicate probability, duplicate range, and/or the inclusion of a new line character at the end of the record.
 It is utilized for testing purposes to generate records instead of reading from an input file.

 ### Class Constructors
 This class has multiple class constructors that enables a user to determine how many values for record generation that they would like to customize.
 The recordCount value represents how many records that this provider should return.
-The newLine boolean value will determine if a new line character is added to the end of the record.
+The newLine boolean value will determine if a new line character is added to the end of each record.
 This option was included as it makes records easier to read and identify when printing them out or writing them to files.
 The duplicateProbability variable is the percentage of records that should be generated within the specified range (0-duplicateRange).
-This enables use to generate duplicates with a likely probability.
+This enables use to generate duplicates with a certain probability.

 ### next()
 This method returns the generated record with the specified characteristics or a null pointer if the total number of records has already been generated.